porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/about-porsche-ui-kit/about.md

 # About the Porsche UI Kit
 The Porsche UI Kit unites digital Porsche products around a shared design system.
-That enables everyone to speak the same language and use the same prebuilt resources and tools.
-Enabling the product teams to efficiently create outstanding digital products.
-Consistent, qualitative and brand-appropriate.
+Enabling everyone to speak the same language, work with the same tools and use prebuilt resources.
+To efficiently create outstanding digital products; Consistent, qualitative and brand-appropriate.

 ## Benefits convincing business, design and development